paidright/datalab/src/marx/README.md

 By default it will slurp up all csv files in the current working directory and emit the output to stdout.
 You can overwrite these defaults with flags if you like:

-Note that if you try and pipe to a file in the cwd Marx will try and union the output file, fail, and exit immediately.
+Note that if you try and pipe to a file in the input directory Marx will try and union the output file, fail, and exit immediately.

 ```
 ./marx --input . > ./output/output.csv